LHCGreg/animerecs/README.txt

 mongod -f C:\Users\Greg\AppData\Roaming\AnimeRecs\mongo.conf

 from mongo's /bin folder (changing the mongo.conf path of course).
 You can stop the server with ctrl+c.

-Next, compile the dart code to javascript by opening AnimeRecs.dart in the Dart editor.
-Change one character in the code, then change it back, then save to force a compile.

 Now open up the UpdateRecommendorCache solution in Visual C#.
 Change the log file path in App.config from C:\Users\Greg\AppData\Roaming\AnimeRecs\UpdateRecommendorCache.log to something more suitable for you.
 Compile it and run it.
 This will build the recommendor database.
 The Mongo server must be running.